im220114a/se-summative-1-2025/README.md

   });
   ```

-Then, running the tests would guarantee that they fail :
+Then, running `npm test` in the terminal would guarantee that they fail :

 ![image](https://github.com/user-attachments/assets/7af415ab-e592-4b42-8d09-f99eeccacc5a)

-These tests were merged with the main branch and I began developing a new branch dedicated to actually creating these theoretical functions :
+These tests were merged with the main branch and I began developing a new branch dedicated to actually creating these theoretical functions:

 ```javascript
 /**